We're working with providers to support everyone's health and safety during COVID-19

 If you're attending home child care, your provider must give you 30 days to let them know whether you want to keep your space.
 After the 30 days, you will need to make payments to keep your space, whether your child attends or not.

-We understand that some child care providers have not re-opened.
+We understand that some child care centres are not open.
 Licensed home child care continues to operate.
 To learn more about this option and all licensed child care centres open in Peel, you can visit infopeel.ca or call Child Development Resource Connection Peel (CDRCP) at 905-890-9432.

 To help prevent the spread of COVID-19, our offices remain closed for visitors.
 Do not come into the office.